Online Master’s in Healthcare Law & Policy Programs

 Featured Online Master’s in Health Law & Policy Degrees

-University of Cincinnati offers an online healthcare policy and regulation certificate program.
+The University of Cincinnati offers an online healthcare policy and regulation graduate certificate program.
 This fully online program does not require any campus visits.

 The major admission requirements include a bachelor’s degree program, official undergraduate transcripts, a minimum cumulative grade point average of 3.0, letters of reference, a current resume, a letter of intent, and TOEFL scores for international students.

-The program comprises 12 credit-hours.
-Some of the course topics include organization and delivery of health systems, health policy and regulation, legal and ethical issues, principles of leadership, healthcare finance, and analysis and decision-making.
+The program comprises 12 credits.
+Some course topics include organization and delivery of health systems, health policy and regulation, legal and ethical issues, principles of leadership, healthcare finance, and analysis and decision-making.

-Through this program, students develop an understanding of how the law applies to the healthcare system and equips them with skills to organize, manage, and regulate the delivery of healthcare services.
+Through this program, students understand how the law applies to the healthcare system.
+The program equips them with skills to organize, manage, and regulate the delivery of healthcare services.
 They are well-equipped to make decisions and actionable plans for achieving specific healthcare goals within a society.

 At the end of the program, graduates can pursue several opportunities in healthcare law, government relations, planning and development, information and privacy, health education, and health insurance.
 They can take up roles such as chief executive officer, information systems manager, government relations officer, and planning and development manager.